AyediPaldeel/AI-Horizon-Cradle/README.md

 It existed.
 That is enough.

 No license is (or will be) attached to this repository.
 Copyright remains with the author.
-The thoughts and specific wording are shared so they can exist in semi-public domain.

 Short excerpts for discussion or criticism are fine under fair use principles.
-Anything more requires permission.
+Substantial copying, modification, or reuse requires permission.